 by: Seth Rosenblatt on September 21, 2011

-Bitdefender Antivirus Plus 2012 presents a convincing alternative to its better-known competitors.
+Bitdefender Internet Security 2012 presents a convincing alternative to its better-known competitors.
 It's a strong program, with all the major tools that users expect, and some additional useful tricks in its arsenal.
-Bitdefender is held back by some major problems on system performance, specifically boot up and shutdown time, so if you're cool with those two and you want to pay for security, this might be your best bet.
-Otherwise, go look at the free security options.
+When it comes to efficacy, Bitdefender isn't the best in every area, but it's definitely competitive and priced lower.

 Editors' note: Portions of this review are based on CNET's review of Bitdefender Total Security 2012.

 Bitdefender's installation still aggressively detects other security programs you have installed.
 It won't play well with the small subset of programs that are designed to supplement the major suites, like Malwarebytes.
 It won't install if you have even remnants of them left.
 To ensure that Bitdefender installs cleanly, our advice is to use an uninstaller tool like Revo Uninstaller to keep program detritus from causing conflicts.
 The option in last year's version that allowed concurrent installations appears to have been removed.

 Bitdefender still offers a highly customizable installation experience, but it's no longer the default.
 Now, installation will pause in the middle so you can register, and then zip along.
 It finished in around 2 minutes, which the company says is half the time the 2011 version takes.
 At the end of the installation, the program notifies you that it has completed a preliminary virus scan to ensure that it wasn't installing on an infected machine.

 Uninstallation was a fast and painless process, and the program even allows you to choose whether to reactivate Windows Defender and Windows Firewall.
 A few Registry entries were left behind, though.